 Part 5.
 Other Provisions.

-(a) Conditions Precedent.
-The condition precedent set forth in clause (1) of Section 2(a)(iii) shall not apply to payments owed by a party if the other party shall have satisfied in full all its payment obligations under Section 2(a)(i) and shall at the relevant time have no future payment obligations whether absolute or contingent, under Section 2(a)(i).
+[(a) Conditions Precedent.
+The condition precedent set forth in clause (1) of Section 2(a)(iii) shall not apply to payments owed by a party if the other party shall have satisfied in full all its payment obligations under Section 2(a)(i) and shall at the relevant time have no future payment obligations whether absolute or contingent, under Section 2(a)(i).]

 (b) Obligations: General Conditions.
 Section 2(a)(iii) is hereby amended by: (i) deleting in the second line thereof the word “or” and replacing it with the comma; and (ii) inserting in the second line thereof after the words “Potential Event of Default” the words “, or Incipient Illegality”.